 All members of the UCA community are encouraged to sign up for alerts from the UCA Police Department to learn about emergencies on campus, including safety concerns and inclement weather.
+You can sign up for UCAAlert mass notification system through your MyUCA website.

 The UCA Police Department also offers a Safe@UCA app, available for free download on your mobile device.
 It is a great resource that can notify you about emergency situations, has emergency procedures about how to protect yourself during certain events, and it also allows you to receive alerts, track shuttles, and request an escort or ride home if you are walking on campus at night.

-Some international visitors are concerned about the prevalence of firearms in the U.S. While laws regulating firearms and who can carry them differ by state, if you see a firearm and are concerned about your safety, you can always call local law enforcement.
+One concern that many international visitors to and residents of the U.S. have is the prevalence of firearms.
+While laws regulating firearms and who can carry them differ by state, if you see a firearm and are concerned about your safety, you can always call local law enforcement.

-The UCA Police Department is always available by calling 501-450-3111 non-emergency, or 911 for an emergency.
+The UCA Police Department is always available by calling 501-450-3111 nonemergency, or 911 for an emergency.